• Skip to primary navigation

 To assemble the cake.

-• The cake must be completely cook in the bundt pan before you attempt to remove it.
+• The cake must be completely cool in the bundt pan before you attempt to remove it.
 You may want to run a thin knife very lightly and gently around the edges and around the inside center for the pan to loosen it slightly.
 Place your serving platter upside down over top of open end of the bundt pan and turn the whole thing over.
 So that the cake pan is now on top of the platter.
 Gently lift the bundt pan up and away from the platter.
 Just an inch.
 Eventually you will feel the cake fall out (hopefully!) then you can remove the pan.

 • Pour the icing over top of the cake.
 This glaze is very sticky so depending on how much you want to allow to puddle on the bottom of the platter, go easy or not.
 The glaze becomes all fudgy and goodness.
 When it is time for serving the kids will fight over it anyway.